timeplus-io/docs/docs/ingestion.md

 ### Insert data directly via SQL

-Timeplus also provices databaes drivers, so that you can also connect to Timeplus via your favorate SQL clients and run SQL to insert data.
+Timeplus also provides database drivers, so that you can also connect to Timeplus via your favorite SQL clients and run SQL to insert data.

 :::info